RobertMcCarthy97/chest_x-ray/README.md

 In this project deep CNNs are trained to detect pneumonia in chest x-rays.

-The project report can be found [here](https://github.com/RobertMcCarthy97/chest_x-ray/blob/main/COMP47650%20Deep%20Learning%20Project:%20Pneumonia%20Chest%20X-Ray%20Classification.pdf)
+The project report can be found [here](https://github.com/RobertMcCarthy97/chest_x-ray/blob/main/COMP47650%20Deep%20Learning%20Project:%20Pneumonia%20Chest%20X-Ray%20Classification.pdf).

 ### Notebooks

 There are two jupyter notebooks provided:

-`reproduce_results.ipynb`
+`reproduce_results.ipynb`:

-	Run this notebook to reproduce the results of the report by retraining then evaluating a model
+- Run this notebook to reproduce the results of the report by retraining then evaluating a model.

-`evaluate_trained_models.ipynb`
+`evaluate_trained_models.ipynb`:

-	Run this notebook to evaluate the models whose results were presented in the report.
+- Run this notebook to evaluate the trained models detailed in the report.
 WARNING: models have not been saved to github repo due to file size restrictions, contact for access.

 Further details can be found in the individual notebooks.